amynic/ainights-sessionowners/README.md

 ![PowerApps Home Screen Details](docs-images/powerapps-homescreen-detail.png)

-## Congratulations!!
+## Congratulations

 The app is now added to your phone home screen and you can open and run the functionality.

 Test the app by taking a picture of a dog and sending it to the cloud.

 I am really keen to hear your feedback, thoughts and see the outcomes you create from this tutorial.
 Find me on Twitter: [@AmyKateNicho](https://twitter.com/AmyKateNicho) and LinkedIn: [https://www.linkedin.com/in/amykatenicho/](https://www.linkedin.com/in/amykatenicho/)